SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 to match optionals that containing a value, and bind that value to the constant or variable.

-The following code is equivalent to the example above, matching on an optional pattern ``score?`` instead of an enumeration pattern.
+The following code is an easier way to express the code above, matching on an optional pattern ``score?`` instead of an enumeration pattern.